+- 12.11.
+Field Team Organization

+- a.
+Define "field team."

+- b.
+Describe at least five types of search team.

+- c.
+Describe at least four types of rescue team.

 - d.
 Define the functions of the following field team positions:

 - (1) Field Team Leader;

-- (2) Medical specialist;
+- (2) Medical Sepecialist;

 - (3) Rescue Specialist; and

 - (4) Radio Operator.

-- 12. Helicopter and Airplane Operations
+- 43.12.
+Helicopter and Airplane Operations

 - a.
 Describe the hazards to ground personnel working around a helicopter.

 - b.
 Describe standard protocols for helicopter operations.

 - c.
 Explain proper procedures for hoist operations.

 - d.
 Describe the considerations for selecting and preparing an LZ.

-- 13. Field Communications
+- 14.13.
+Field Communications

 - a.
 Describe the use and dangers of these signaling devices:

 - (1) Aerial flares;

 - (2) Smoke;

 - (3) Signal mirrors;

-- (4) Fires;
+- (4) Fires and lights;

-- (5) Panels and paulins; and
+- (5) Panels and paulinstarps; and

-- (6) Hand and body signals.
+- (6) Hand and body signals;

+- (6)(7) Whistles or loud noise makers.

 - b.
-Define problems associated with the following aspects of field use of portable radios and possible solutions:
+For the following, describe the problems and possible solutions associated with use of portable radios Define problems associated with the following aspects of field use of portable radios and possible solutions:

 - (1) Batteries;

 - (2) Cold temperatures;

 - (3) Speakers/microphones

-- c.
-Briefly describe basic radio procedures including courtesy, security, brevity and the use of the phonetic alphabet and 10 codes.
+- Briefly describe basic radio procedures including courtesy, security, brevity and the use of the phonetic alphabet-and 10 codes.

 - d.
-Demonstrate use of all group-owned base and hand-held radios, to communicate effectively, including:
+Demonstrate use of all group owned base and hand held radios, to communicate effectively, including ffectively communicating with all Group-owned base and hand-held radios, including:

 - (1) Adjusting of channel, volume, squelch and PL (CTCSS) controls;

-- (2) Operating the radios in compliance with FCC regulations and the ASRC radio SOP;
+- (2) Operating the radios in compliance with FCC regulations and the ASRC radio-SOP:

-- (3) Identify indications of a low battery and demonstrate the technique for changing radio batteries; and
+- Identify low battery indications of a low battery and demonstrate the technique for changing radio batteries; and

 - (4) Demonstrate two techniques for improving marginal communications encountered while using VHF-FM hand-held radios.

 - e.
 Define the ASRC status codes.

 - f.
-Demonstrate effective ways of using non-radio communications with audible and visual signals such as: whistle or loud noise maker; signal mirror, fire & smoke and lights.
+Demonstrate effective ways of using non-radio communications with audible and visual

+signals communications such as: whistle or loud noise maker; signal mirror, fire & smoke and lights.

-E. Test Methods
+FE.
+Test Methods

-- 1. Written Test

-- a.
-The ASRC standard FTM test consists of questions representative of the material presented in the Field Team Member standard.

-- b.
-The passing score is 80 percent.

-- 2. Practical Tests

-- a.
-The candidate must successfully demonstrate in practical tests the skills in the Knowledge and Performance section which require the demonstration of the knowledge or ability. - b.
-Testing can be done in one testing session or spread out over multiple testing sessions. - c.
-Each test station has specific requirements and well defined criteria for pass/fail.
+- 1. Written Test - The ASRC standard FTM test consists of questions representative of the material presented in the Field Team Member standard. - c.
+The passing score is 80 percent. - 1.
+Practical Tests - e.
+The candidate must successfully demonstrate in practical tests the skills in the Knowledge and Performance section which require the demonstration of the knowledge or ability. - f.
+Testing can be done in one testing session or spread out over multiple testing sessions. - g.
+Each test station has specific requirements and well defined criteria for pass/failPlease reference the ASRC Credentialing Policy Manual for additional details regarding the written and practical examination process.